-Training in cognitive science prepares students admirably well for many of the fields that are targeted as the major growth fields of the 21st century: telecommunications, information processing, medical analysis, data retrieval, education, and multimedia.
-As the world is enveloped by the information age, cognitive scientists will be uniquely positioned to deal with this information.
+Training in Cognitive Science prepares students admirably well for many of the fields that are targeted as the major growth fields of the 21st century: telecommunications, information processing, medical analysis, data retrieval, education, and multimedia.
+As the world is enveloped by the information age, Cognitive scientists will be uniquely positioned to deal with this information.

 Upon completion of the program requirements, students must provide a transcript to the Academic Program Director.
 The Academic Program Director will review the transcript to ascertain whether the student has met the requirements.
 Once approved, the Institute will contact the Registrar’s Office to include the certification on the student's official record.
-Certificates are awarded at the Institute’s end-of-semester celebration.
+Certificates are awarded at the Institute’s spring celebration.

 Undergraduate students usually apply for admission to the program during their sophomore year and typically no later than the beginning of their junior year.
 Applications are accepted year round.
 Earning the Certificate involves meeting the course requirements.

-The program requirements include two core courses, each in a different core discipline of cognitive science.
+The program requirements include two core courses, each in a different core discipline of Cognitive Science.
 These core courses provide the necessary interdisciplinary background.

-In addition, there are two advanced skills sequences, each of which involves a different core discipline of cognitive science.
+In addition, there are two advanced skills sequences, each of which involves a different core discipline of Cognitive Science.
 One of these sequences can be in the student’s major.
 This advanced skills sequence addresses interdisciplinary depth of knowledge.